 The Superintendent’s Advisory Team’s initial meeting was Tuesday night, Feb.
-7 in the middle school library, and both sides seemed to walk away having learned something from the exchange of ideas.
+7 in the library, and both sides seemed to walk away having learned something from the exchange of ideas.

 “I learned a lot,” Four Seasons resident Valerie George said following the meeting.
 “I have not had much interaction with this school system, and I was impressed with the facilities.”

 George works in the Egg Harbor Township School District, and understands the general public is not aware of conditions in the school districts.

 “Communication in the community is the most important thing a school can do,” George said. “ … The more I see the state cutting, the harder it makes it to educate.
 You have to get involved.”

 George attended with Serena Rateb.
 Both also work at in Smithville.
 They were among about 30 members from different aspects of the community who attended Tuesday night’s meeting, called for by the district following two defeated school budgets and a failed referendum.
 It's a streak Board of Education President Ernest Huggard said has never happened before.

 The referendum, which concerned roof replacement at , and elementary schools, fire alarm replacement for Smithville, Roland Rogers and , and drainage system and parking lot improvements for Arthur Rann, was defeated by in December.